MaastrichtU-IDS/dsri-documentation/website/docs/manage-access-project.md

 ---
 id: manage-access-project
-title: Manage access to your project
+title: Managing Access to Your Project
 ---

 ## Access permissions for other users to your project